Maria I of Portugal: Influence of the Marquis of Pombal

 King José's government was dominated completely by Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.
-The king would often retire to the Palace of Queluz, which he later gave to his daughter, Princess Maria, and his brother and son-in-law, Infante Pedro (Peter).
 The Marquis of Pombal secured control of the government after the 1755 Lisbon earthquake, in which around 100,000 people lost their lives.
 The palace of Maria's birth was also destroyed in the disaster.

 After the earthquake, King José was often uncomfortable at the thought of staying in enclosed spaces, and later experienced claustrophobia.
 The king had a palace built in Ajuda, away from the city centre.
 This palace became known as Real Barraca de Ajuda (Royal Hut at Ajuda) because it was made of wood.
 The family spent much time at the large palace.
 (The palace was the birthplace of Maria's first child, José, Dom Joseph.)
 In 1794 the palace burned to the ground and the Palace of Ajuda was built in its place.

-On 6 June 1760 Maria married the king's younger brother, her uncle Pedro (later King Dom Pedro III of Portugal).
+On 6 June 1760, Maria married the king's younger brother, her uncle Pedro (later King Dom Pedro III of Portugal).
 Maria and Pedro had six children: José, João Francisco, João (later King Dom João VI), Mariana Vitória, Maria Clementina, and Maria Isabel.
 Only José, João, and Mariana Vitória survived to adulthood.
 Maria also delivered a stillborn boy in 1762.